South Vietnam Air Force: 1968

-The RVNAF's maintenance record was improving.
+The VNAF's maintenance record was improving.
 Between 1965 and 1968, it integrated six new types of aircraft and showed that it could maintain them.
 Its maintenance depot, however, was unable to handle all crash and battle damage repairs, much of which was done by US contractors.
 Maintenance discipline and proficiency were still showing the strains caused by traditional work habits and a shortage of personnel.
-The RVNAF's supply system early in 1968 was slowly digging its way out of the inundation that started two years earlier.
-As US aid increased from $15 million in 1965 to $264 million in 1967, the RVNAF did not have enough personnel to cope with the deluge of supplies.
+The VNAF's supply system early in 1968 was slowly digging its way out of the inundation that started two years earlier.
+As US aid increased from $15 million in 1965 to $264 million in 1967, the VNAF did not have enough personnel to cope with the deluge of supplies.
 The result was a mountainous backlog in receiving, processing, storing and recording the new equipment.